Professional Photographers in Santa Rosa Beach

 • WASHCLOTH AND BABY POWDER If you are dry, avoid using the water shower when coming off the beach.
 I found that especially with little ones, their diaper gets wet, then the car seat and it never ends.
 We like to use baby powder and a soft cloth, it gets it all off without scraping your skin off with it.

 • SHADE.
 If you are not renting an umbrella/chair set make sure to have some sort of shade available.
 Hats, chair umbrellas, beach tents.
 On average it is 10 degrees hotter under the shade than in the sun.
 Sunscreen alone can help with sunburn but it cannot cool you down and will not work 100%.
 It takes 15-30 minutes to work, sweat and water lower the protection no matter how high SPF or waterproof it is, spray gets mostly in the air.
 Sun reflects off the sand and water and sweat slowly reduces the coverage.
 Remember, you can still get sunburn on a cloudy day.
+We prefer to go to the beach early in the morning and in the evening.
+I love this one because it is versatile enough to be used on vacation, sport practices, in your backyard, anywhere.

-• You've seen a bonfire on the beach and I bet you've wondered how they can do that.
+• ENHANCE YOUR VACATION You've seen a bonfire on the beach and I bet you've wondered how they can do that.
 It's easy!
 You just need a permit from the fire department.
 It's easier to use a company as they have all the equipment you need.
 We love using Captain Zac's !
 Tell them we sent you!

-• Traffic is worst when locals are heading to work, getting off and going to lunch.
+• TRAFFIC is worst when locals are heading to work, getting off and going to lunch.
 Then there is the rain, when it rains everyone comes off the beach and goes shopping or to restaurants.
 Be prepared to wait in traffic on rainy days for a ridiculous amount of time.
 Try to avoid driving if you can, stock up on rainy day activities and food.
 Okaloosa Island, Destin, Miramar Beach, SanDestin are located on a small peninsula and therefor do not have a lot of room for roads to help avoid wrecks or heavy traffic.
 It's pretty much one straight shot, hwy 98.

 Do you have any tips you would like to add?
 Leave them in the comments below!